denisanscomb/architecture/README.md

 Flux Capacitor

 - 701 Flux Capacitor (container)*multiple attached to different emails.
-Note pullmails() and wrangler2() are set up on triggers
+Note pullmails() and wrangler2() are set up on triggers.
+These triggers live in edwekkpmginde@gmail.com
 - 702 Flux Data
 - gmail accounts with alerts are: edwekkpmgindex@gmail.com; denistest301116@gmail.com & cristianindexalerts@gmail.com
 - there are different versions of 701 mapped to the different email accounts